scratch-ed/scratch-LN/README.md

 If you are not a developer, you can use the instructions below to use this in your projects.
 An example can be found: [example scratch exercises](https://github.com/Ellen102/ScratchExercises).

-Three files can be found in the `dist` folder.
+Three javascript files can be found in the `dist` folder, they are explained below.

+Scratch 3.0 needs the files inside `static/blocks-media` to render the greenflag,arrows, etc correctly.
+It must be placed in the root directory of the webserver.
+(Later, I will add an option to set the location see issue #35)

 ### Basic `scratchify.js`
 This the typical file where you have to call yourself when scratchify will run.